Table of contents

 The third and final crucial component in determining your calorie requirements is your goal.
 Depending on whether you just want to find out your regular total metabolic rate, build muscle or lose weight, your daily calorie requirement will vary.

-The calorie requirement for losing weight
+The calorie requirement when losing weight

-The calorie requirement when building muscle
+The calorie requirement for muscle building

 There are two different approaches in bodybuilding: lean bulk and dirty bulk.
 The former involves increasing calorie intake only moderately in order to put on as little additional fat as possible while building muscle.